-Not only have demonstrators appealed to the ICCPR, but the Human Rights Committee has issued views on the substance of their demands regarding political participation rights.
-Since 1999, the periodic reports required by the ICCPR have been submitted by the Hong Kong Special Administrative Region of the People's Republic of China (HKSAR), giving the committee the opportunity to render its legal opinion about the extent of the ICCPR's application in Hong Kong.
+Not only have demonstrators appealed to the ICCPR, but the HRC has issued views on the substance of the demands regarding political participation rights.
+Since 1999, the periodic reports required by the ICCPR have been submitted by the Hong Kong Special Administrative Region of the People's Republic of China, giving the HRC the opportunity to render its legal opinion about the extent of the ICCPR's application in Hong Kong.
 Despite the slowness of their official processes, human rights treaty bodies or other legal mechanisms can sometimes make quasi-legal expressions of support in a timely fashion.
 During the course of the Umbrella Movement in Hong Kong, the HRC has backed up protesters' demands, and it pronounced in October 2014, at the height of the demonstrations, that the Hong Kong authorities had no right to limit political participation rights.208